 The power is out, you have no alternative heating and it’s midwinter in a northern climate.
-The temperature is down far below freezing, and you know that there is a danger of dying if you don’t keep warm enough.
+The temperature is dropping quickly.
 How are you going to keep warm?

 Hey, if you’re here looking for ways to save money on utilities and you CAN turn the power on or turn the heat up, head over here for a massive list of ways to lower your utility bills.
 You can read this one, too, of course, but it’s more like emergency measures.

 This post contains affiliate links.
 If you support my sponsors and buy through my links, then I earn a small commission, with no extra cost to you.
 Everyone wins.